run - run an Artillery test

 To define variables on the fly to use in your test scenarios, the --variables flag allows you to set a JSON string containing one or more variable names with multiple values.

-You can also load environment variables from a dotenv file with the --dotenv flag.
+You can also load environment variables from a file with the --env-file flag.
+You can access those values in the script via the $env variable

 The following example makes two variables - color and size - available in scenario definitions: